 Architect that can be used to perform this business analysis technique.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
-The complete list of tools is available from the topic Business Modeling Tools.
+The complete list of tools is available from the Help topic Guide to Business Analysis Tools.

-The Relationship Matrix is a powerful and compelling tool for visualizing the relationships between two sets of elements.
+The Relationship Matrix is used for visualizing the relationships between two sets of elements.
 Business Capabilities can be related to a number of different sets of elements including Use Cases, User Stories, Functional Requirements and Business Processes.
 A number of different Matrices could be created with the Business Capabilities on one axis and a different set of elements on the other axis in each of the matrices.
 The Matrices can conveniently be saved as resources and also exported to a Spreadsheet file.